 / G'DAY /

 Welcome to Standley Chasm.
-As Western Arrernte people, the traditional landowners and custodians of this special place, we welcome all respectful visitors to explore this beautiful and sacred piece of our culture.
+Privately owned and operated by the Western Arrernte people, the traditional custodians welcome all respectful visitors to explore this beautiful and sacred piece of our culture.

-Known traditionally as Angkerle Atwatye, meaning “Gap of Water”, Standley Chasm is a ~3-metre-wide, 80-metre-high gorge in the West MacDonnell Ranges.
+Known traditionally as Angkerle Atwatye, meaning “Gap of Water”, Standley Chasm is a ~3-metre-wide, 80-metre-high gorge amongst the West MacDonnell Ranges.

 Once a narrow tributary of the Finke River system, persistent rainfall and flooding of a lusher bygone era has intricately carved the sandstone slopes.
 Either side bears the jagged, craggy impressions created over untold millions’ of years to dramatic and picturesque effect.